OleksandrVBieliakov/abnamro-assignment-java/README.md

 ![API doc](data/swagger.png)

-- Creation of new dish consists of two steps.
-First of all you create dish with summary fields.
-Then you can add many ingredients to it or delete existing.
-Also you may update summary fields of dish.
+- Creation of a new dish consists of two steps.
+First of all you create a dish with summary fields.
+Then you can add many ingredients to it or delete existing ones.
+Also you may update summary fields of dishes.

 ## Used framework and libs

-* [Spring boot](https://spring.io/projects/spring-boot) used as proved decision.
+* [Spring boot](https://spring.io/projects/spring-boot) used as a proven decision.
 * [H2](https://www.h2database.com) database with in-memory storage.
 It can be easily replaced by any RDBMS of choice, e.g. by PostgreSQL.
 It's just a matter of dependencies and configuration, no line of code will be changed.
 * [lombok](https://projectlombok.org/) to avoid boilerplate code like getters, setters, constructors.
 Note: use lombok for JPA entities with caution.
 * [mapstruct](https://mapstruct.org/) to avoid manual conversions from Entity objects to DTO and vice versa.